Skip to main content

 4. Artists are Irrelevant to This Dispute!

 Why do artists need a corporation, a stock market listing, and a parent/subsidiary governance structure when all they do is fine art?
-This is a strict business of selling popular art and consuming popular artists.
-That's it!
+This is a strict business of selling popular art and consuming famous artists.
+That’s it!

 5. Why an Artist Based Company?